kanekosh/Dymos_parallel_analysis/README.md

 Note that the parallelization is only done at Dymos node level - each OAS analysis is not parallelized.
 The parallelization structure here is very similar to parallel multipoint analyses and derivative computation.

+The N2 diagram showing the problem structure is available in `n2.html`.

 ## Environment and dependencies
 - Ubuntu 20.04.6 LTS
 - CPU: 16 cores / 32 threads (AMD Ryzen 5950X, 3.4 GHz)